qcx201/daytrade/README.md

-Analysis of job markets based on public web data from Linkedin (and Glassdoor).
+Test daytrading stratgies using only public web data.